meteor/meteor/docs/source/api/top-level-await.md

 ---
 title: Top Level Await
-description: Documentation of how to top level await in Meteor
+description: Documentation of how to use top level await in Meteor
 ---

 ## What is it?